-My thesis is supervised by Prof. Franz Pernkopf from the Graz University of Technology in cooperation with Dr. Robert Peharz from the University of Cambridge.
-I’m also affiliated to the OFAI led by Prof. Robert Trappl.
+My thesis is supervised by Prof. Franz Pernkopf from the Graz University of Technology in cooperation with Asst.
+Prof. Robert Peharz from the Eindhoven University of Technology.
+Until 2019 I was also affiliated with the Austrian Research Institute for AI.

-In my spare time, I’m working on the universal probabilistic programming language Turing.jl.
-Our goal is to provide efficient, robust and intuitive probabilistic programming for everyone.
+In my spare time, I’m working on the probabilistic programming language Turing.jl.
+Our goal is to provide an efficient, robust and intuitive probabilistic programming language for everyone.

 - [September 2019] Our paper on Bayesian Learning of Sum-Product Networks with Robert Peharz, Hong Ge, Franz Pernkopf and Zoubin Ghahramani has been accepted at NeurIPS (acceptance rate 21.2%).

 - [May 2019] Our paper on Random Sum-Product Networks: A Simple and Effective Approach to Probabilistic Deep Learning with Robert Peharz, Antonio Vergari, Karl Stelzner, Alejandro Molina, Xiaoting Shao, Kristian Kersting, and Zoubin Ghahramani has been accepted at UAI (acceptance rate 26.2%).